Fees and Expenses

 An undergraduate degree-seeking student must be in full-time status each semester.
 Any undergraduate student who is enrolled in at least 12 credit hours is considered full-time.
 A student who believes that special circumstances may require him or her to carry fewer than 12 semester hours in any semester (including a senior in his or her last semester) must seek approval to be part-time from his or her respective college.
 This request and conversion, if approved, must be made before the sixth class day of a fall or spring semester.
 If permission is granted, the dean will notify the Office of Student Accounts of the change of status and an adjustment to tuition will be made if necessary.
 There will be no adjustment of tuition unless permission is given by the dean and the class schedule is changed before the sixth class day of the fall or spring semester.

-Undergraduate Fees
+Undergraduate Mandatory Fees

-The health center access fee provides students access to all services at the University Health Center and University Counseling Center, including 24-hour medical assistance and counseling/mental health assistance, alcohol and drug education programs, and health-education and wellness programs.
-This fee provides partial funding to address increasing student health and wellness needs, along with funding to maintain health facilities.
+- Health Center Access Fee: The Health Center Access Fee provides students with access to all services at University Health Services and the University Counseling Center, including 24-hour medical assistance, counseling, mental health assistance, alcohol and drug education programs, as well as health education and wellness programs.
+It also provides partial funding to address the increasing needs of student health and wellness, as well as funding to maintain health facilities.
+Please visit the University Health Services website for further information regarding medical fees.

 Student Accident and Illness Insurance Plan